lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ![AD15](./images/AD-15.png)

 When we defined the service, we specified that each container exposes it's port (80) onto the port 8080 of the host.
-This does not raise any problem when only one container is running for the service but it's obviously an issue when several containers are running for the service as the same port on the host cannot be allocated to each one at the same time.
-Let's change that and specify a dynamic allocation of the port (so the Docker daemon will take care of which host's port to allocate for each service).
+This does not raise any problem when only one container is running for the service but it's obviously an issue when several containers are running for the same service as the same port on the host cannot be allocated to each one of them at the same time.
+Let's change that and specify a dynamic allocation of the port (so the Docker daemon will take care of which host's port to allocate for each container).

 ![AD16](./images/AD-16.png)

-To clear things up, we restart the service and we can no see our 3 containers running.
+To clear things up, we restart the service and we can now see 3 containers are running.
 Each one is available from a different port on the host.

 ![AD17](./images/AD-17.png)

-Each container has its own endpoint exposed to the outside
+Each container has its own endpoint (host / port) exposed to the outside

 Container name | Container endpoint
 ---------------|-------------------